Biden And Xi Jinping Speak For The First Time In Months Amid Fraying U.S.-China Ties

 "It's quite likely that engagement at the leader level is really what's needed to move the ball forward," the official said.

+Earlier this year, in March, when senior officials from both the US and China met at a halfway point in Alaska, the discussion quickly turned hostile.
+Yang Jiechi, China's top diplomat, delivered a rancorous speech lambasting the US for abusing "so-called notions of national security to obstruct normal trade exchanges, and incite some countries to attack China" and accused the US of "slaughtering" Black Americans.

-But it was unclear going into the call how receptive Xi would be.
+It was unclear going into this week's call how receptive Xi would be.
+In an official statement following Friday's call, Beijing said Xi had called for the "political courage to push Sino-U.S. relations back onto the right track of stable development as soon as possible."

-Xi has amassed more power than any Chinese leader since Mao Zedong, and is poised for a rare third terms as Communist Party boss next year and president in 2023.
+Xi has amassed more power than any Chinese leader since Mao Zedong, and is poised for a rare third term as Communist Party boss next year and president in 2023.

 Because Xi holds so much power and does not have to "perform for anyone above him," the senior administration official said, the call would be a test of the proposition that he may have more room to maneuver.